LouisYC123/growthleads-tech-task/README.md

         POSTGRES_PASSWORD=<choose_a_password>
         PGADMIN_LISTEN_PORT=5050
     ```
-- build the image for the AWS MWAA local env by running (if on mac, the mwaa-loal-env-win version will hopefully work for windows):
+- build the image for the AWS MWAA local env by running (or mwaa-loal-env-win if running on windows):
     ```./mwaa-local-env build-image```
 - Building the image will take a few minutes.
 When it is done, start the MWAA local runner:
     ```./mwaa-local-env start```